 LSC distributes almost 95 percent of its total funding in grants to independent legal aid organizations.
-LSC currently has 132 grantees with more than 800 offices throughout the United States, the District of Columbia, and the American territories.
+LSC currently has 132 grantees with more than 800 offices in every county in the United States, the District of Columbia, and the American territories.